 San Diego Naval Medical Center Pathology Rotation

-The San Diego Naval Medical Center Patholgy Rotation is for our first year residents who will spend three months (one day per week) at the San Diego Naval Medical Center training in Ocular Pathology.
-This rotation is under the direction of Dr. Andrew Doan.
+The San Diego Naval Medical Center Pathology Rotation is for our first year residents.
+They spend three months (one day per week) at the San Diego Naval Medical Center training in Ocular Pathology.
+This rotation is under the direction of Dr. Todd Mondzelewski and Dr. John Cason.

-San Diego Naval Medical Resident Rotation at Riverside County Regional Medical Center
+San Diego Naval Medical Resident Rotation at Riverside University Health System

-The San Diego Naval Medical Center senior residents currently rotate through the Riverside County Regional Medical Center for a 1-month rotation.
-During this rotation, the SD Naval residents served as the senior resident at Riverside County, working with Loma Linda University junior residents.
+The San Diego Naval Medical Center senior residents currently rotate through the Riverside University Health System for a 1-month rotation.
+During this rotation, the SD Naval residents serve as the senior resident at Riverside County, working with Loma Linda University junior residents.
 Additionally, the residents provide "globe trauma" call coverage for the duration of the rotation.
 This eye trauma rotation serves a vital role for the SD Naval residency, providing critical experience for their residents before they begin their tours of duty after graduation.

 Components of Residency Training